MAGALA-RICHARD/apsimNGpy/doc/factorial_experiments.rst

 Configuring Factors
 ----------------------------
-Multiple factors can be added using a dict. the keys correspond to the fact name and the value is the path specification. see examples below
+Multiple factors can be specified using a dictionary.
+Each dictionary key represents the factor name, and the corresponding value defines the parameter-path specification.
+See the examples below

 .. code-block:: python